Change in Accounting Policy

 What is Accounting Policy?

-Accounting policy is the principle, rule, and practices which company uses as the basis to prepare financial statements.
+Accounting policy is the principle, rule, and practice that company uses as the basis to prepare financial statements.
 Accounting policy must follow the accounting standard that the company has complied with.
-As we know, accounting standard (IFRS) is the principle base which does not provide an exact rule to comply.
+As we know, accounting standard (IFRS) is the principle base that does not provide an exact rule to comply with.
 So the management has to decide and set the specific rule in accounting policy.
 Proper accounting policy will help to prepare reliable and relevant financial information.

 The accounting policy will impact the company profit during the year as well as the statement of financial position.
-For example, the longer PPE’s useful life, it will decrease depreciation expense and increase profit during the year.
+For example, the longer PPE’s useful life will decrease depreciation expense and increase profit during the year.

-Property Plant and Equipment: Based on accounting standards, we have options to use cost or revaluation model for subsequent measurement.
+Property Plant and Equipment: Based on accounting standards, we have options to use a cost or revaluation model for subsequent measurement.
 So the company policy must select one of these models.
-If management decides to use the cost model, they must set a specific useful life of each fixed asset category.
-The useful life depends on the exact type of assets and business operation, moreover, company need to define minimum amount to be capitalized as a fixed asset otherwise, they will classify as an expense.
+If management decides to use the cost model, they must set a specific useful life for each fixed asset category.
+The useful life depends on the exact type of assets and business operation, moreover, company needs to define the minimum amount to be capitalized as a fixed asset otherwise, it will classify as an expense.

 Change in Accounting Policy

-The company must use consistent accounting policy from one accounting period to another.
-It easy for the readers to compare the reports.
+The company must use a consistent accounting policy from one accounting period to another.
+It is easy for the readers to compare the reports.
 It also prevents company from taking advantage of accounting treatment.
-As we know that the revenue and expense will impact from different accounting policies.
+As we know that the revenue and expense will impact by different accounting policies.
 Management may wish to change policy when it can give a better look at financial statements.

-However, company is allowed to change the existing accounting policy when:
+However, the company is allowed to change the existing accounting policy when: